Hotels in Rome, Georgia

 Fairfield Inn & Suites by Marriott Rome

-- Smart TVs with streaming capabilities bring familiar entertainment to unfamiliar surroundings
+- Smart TVs with streaming access bring familiar entertainment to unfamiliar surroundings

 Courtyard by Marriott Rome